jhusain/es6generatorproposal/README.md

 * The issues with the current specification can _not_ be resolved retroactively in ES7.
 * Resolving these issues are necessary to enable asynchronous generators in ES7.

-While there are many issues preventing ES6 from being an effective stream processing language, the crux of the problem is as follows:
+While there are several small issues preventing ES6 from being an effective stream processing language, the crux of the problem is as follows:

 In an effort to make the generator API easy to use, we have oversimplified the type.
-We have failed to add life cycle semantics that would allow generators to abstract over scarce resources like IO.
-While creating a simple API is a worthwhile pursuit, we must remain cognizant of this simple fact:
+We have failed to add the life cycle semantics that would allow generators to abstract over scarce resources (ex.
+IO streams).
+While creating a simple Iterator API is a worthwhile pursuit, we must remain cognizant of this simple fact:

 __In the overwhelming majority of use cases, developers should not need to interact directly with the Iterator API.__

 As libraries like Underscore demonstrate, most generator use cases can be accommodated with a small set of well-designed combinator functions.
-Instead of focusing on (over)simplifying the Iterator API, we should __ensure that it easy to build generator pipelines by chaining combinators .__ If we do this, the irreducible complexity of the iterator type will only be exposed in rare set of advanced scenarios.
+Instead of focusing on (over)simplifying the Iterator API, we should __ensure that it easy to build generator pipelines by chaining combinators .__ If we do this, we an add the necessary semantics to Iterators, secure in the knowledge that the additional complexity will rarely be exposed.
 In short...

 __...we should not be focused on making the Iterator easy to use.
 We should be focused on making the Iterator _invisible_ to the vast majority of developers.__